desktop/desktop/docs/technical/adding-tests.md

 ### Adding tests to a test module

-Feel free to borrow ideas from our current test suite, but here are some guidelines to help you figure out what to test.
+Feel free to borrow ideas from our [current test suite](https://github.com/desktop/desktop/tree/master/app/test/unit), but here are some guidelines to help you figure out what to test.

- - focus on a specific module or function when writing unit tests - complex unit tests are a sign that the code isn't organized in an ideal way for testing
+ - focus on a specific module or function when writing unit tests - complex unit tests are a sign that the code isn't organized in an ideal way for testing, or that the test is doing too much
- - write tests to cover the scenarios you think we should care about
+ - write tests to cover the scenarios you think we should care about in the long-term (these are great to help us not accidentally regress your work)
  - keep tests simple and easy to read - code comments shouldn't be necessary
  - if you're not confident in writing tests, the [Arrange-Act-Assert](http://wiki.c2.com/?ArrangeActAssert) pattern is a nice way to get started